ephiguxta/pokeglitch/README.md

 $ main ../rom/pokemon_red.sav
 ```

-If you don't changed the line 25 in the main.c, the new player name is:
+If you don't change the line 25 in the main.c, the new player name will be:
 `testing`.

 ### TODO